za01br/mastra/.changeset/spotty-timers-suffer.md

 'mastra': patch
 ---

-add more logs to workflow, animate workflow diagram edges
+add more logs to workflow, only log failed workflow if all steps fail, animate workflow diagram edges